larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 # after install enable your region
 nano /etc/conf.d/wireless-regdom

-# For the United States look for the one that says "US",
+# For example, for the United States look for the one that says "US",
 # then uncomment the line by removing the # symbol at the beginning
 # so it looks exactly like this:
 WIRELESS_REGDOM="US"